abstract road

 The State dropped the DUI.

-The defendant was stopped for failing to maintain s single lane.
-He was alleged to have traveled over the fog lines.
-Officers observed an odor of alcohol, and red/glassy eyes.
-He had to steady himself while getting out of the car.
-He then performed various field sobriety tests such as the walk and turn, finger to nose and HGN (eye test).
+The defendant was stopped for speeding.
+The officer noticed an odor of alcohol and he admitted to having drank two cocktails.
+He then performed the field sobriety tests such as the one leg stand and walk and turn.
 He was then arrested for DUI and later refused the breath test.

 The State dropped the DUI.